Main Content

 Quizzes

-Each week an open-book quiz will be posted on ANGEL.
+Each week an open-book quiz will be posted.
 The questions are usually multiple-choice but there are some true/false questions, too.
 Quizzes will cover information that was covered in class that week.
 For example, the quiz in lesson 2 will cover the information presented in the Lesson and readings during that lesson.
-There will be a total of 10 quizzes that count towards your final grade, there will be 11 available, but your lowest one will be dropped.
+There will be a total of 12 quizzes that count towards your final grade, there will be 13 available, but your lowest one will be dropped.
 Quizzes are worth 10 points apiece.
-The quizzes together are worth 100 points, or 10% of the course grade.
+The quizzes together are worth 120 points, or approximately 12% of the course grade.

 Due Dates